Our picks for the 3 best glamping spots near Sydney.

 The Escape sits on 80 acres with over two kilometres of private Clyde River frontage, surrounded by National Parks and State Forests.
 The Escape is located just two hours from Canberra and 3.5 hours from Sydney.

 Nestled among the local blue and spotted gums is this quintessentially Australian bush luxury experience.
-Their unique blend of bush luxury delivers a rare experience for guests whether for a romantic getaway, a catch up with a group of old friends or simply spending some time with your family in a nature based way.
+Their unique blend of bush luxury delivers a rare experience for guests who are looking for a catch up with a group of old friends or simply spending some time with your family in a nature based way.

 Wake up to views of the Clyde River in these stunning tent-inspired guesthouses complete with queen-size bed, kitchenette and bio-fuel heater.
 Kayaking, bushwalking, river swimming, watching the abundant wildlife or simply stretching out on your day bed with a good book and a glass of wine is just the start of what is on offer.
 The custom designed luxury tent accommodation has spectacular views over the river and the food experience is a highlight – definitely at the luxury end of your glamping experience.

-The escape Combines traditional camping elements with comfortable, contemporary simplicity, making it a fabulous glamping experience.
+The Escape combines traditional camping elements with comfortable, contemporary simplicity, making it a fabulous glamping experience.
+Group bookings only.

 Tandara means “here we camp”.
 This luxury glamping experience is a romantic bush retreat within Lane Cove National Park and Lane Cove River Tourist Caravan Park.
 It is located in Sydney, so a one night stay is always possible.